-The next year, the Searey Classic was introduced to the general public and was very well received, assuring two years worth of orders for the company and marking a place for the Searey name in aviation history.
+The next year, the SeaRey Classic was introduced to the general public and was very well received, assuring two years worth of orders for the company and marking a place for the SeaRey name in aviation history.
 Since then, Progressive Aerodyne has enjoyed a dominant position in the light sport amphibious experimental aircraft market.

-In May 2010, the company moved their headquarters from Orlando to Tavares, Florida, known as ‘America’s Seaplane City’, to facilitate its growth.
+In May 2010, the company moved their headquarters from Orlando to Tavares, Florida, known as ‘America’s Seaplane City’, to facilitate growth.

-In June 2014, Searey expanded it global reach with the opening of its sales office in Shanghai, China, to support the sale of Searey Light Sport Amphibious Airplanes.
-The Searey was first presented to the China market at air shows in 2009, where interest in Searey airplanes was overwhelming.
+In June 2014, SeaRey expanded it global reach with the opening of its sales office in Shanghai, China.
+The Searey is the only LSA seaplane manufactured in America with certification in China.

-Speaking of international appeal, there are more Seareys in Australia than any other type of Seaplane.
-Aussie, Michael Smith, flew his Searey around the world in 2015, being the first man to circumnavigate the globe in a single-engine hulled seaplane.
+Speaking of international appeal, there are more SeaReys in Australia than any other type of Seaplane.
+Aussie, Michael Smith, flew his SeaRey around the world in 2015, being the first man to circumnavigate the globe in a single-engine hulled seaplane.
 You can read more about his journey here http://southernsun.voyage/

 OVER 700 SEAREYS FLYING WORLDWIDE

-There are over 700 Searey kit and certified aircraft flying worldwide making it the world’s most popular light sport amphibious aircraft.
+There are over 700 SeaRey kit and certified aircraft flying worldwide making it the world’s most popular light sport amphibious aircraft.